 Most nuclear weapons most likely ended up in the hands of foreign countries which did not have nuclear capabilities, but there is still a possibility that some of these nuclear weapons lay in some rural sheds as the owner has no clue what they are.
 You might find this improbable but I recently heard of a case where a person stole a large filter made of platinum which has a worth of over $100 000 and used it as a net against mosquitoes, some people are just so stupid that it doesn’t even matter what they steal as long as they can.

 After the USSR collapsed a lot of nuclear scientists emigrated to other countries, no matter in which country they ended up they still continued their work in the nuclear field.
 False alarms do also increase the likelihood of nuclear war as I mentioned above there have been plenty of false alarms during the past decades and one of them almost resulted in a full-blown nuclear war.

-We should also take in consideration the human stupidity factor, as this has not only to cause the loss of lives but also started the first world war.
-Taking in consideration that there are over 50 000 known nuclear bombs, hundreds of missing nuclear bombs, countries with no nuclear capabilities might still have nuclear weapons, false alarms and human stupidity the question is not if it will happen but when.
+We should also take into consideration the human stupidity factor, as this has not only to cause the loss of lives but also started the first world war.
+Taking into consideration that there are over 50 000 known nuclear bombs, hundreds of missing nuclear bombs, countries with no nuclear capabilities might still have nuclear weapons, false alarms and human stupidity the question is not if it will happen but when.

 Nuclear attack survival kit

 There are a lot of nuclear attack survival kits on the market, most of these are fairly expensive and come with useless gadgets.
 If you want a good nuclear attack survival kit you need to make it yourself, and the most important factor to take in consideration is that there will be no electricity after the bombs fell.
 No point in buying fancy equipment if they either get destroyed by the EMP blast or they become useless if you can not charge them.